How Can Penetration Testing Protect Your Assets?

 - Hospitals – Protected health information, security systems, expensive research and prototypes, drugs, scheduling information, and operations of facilities are all assets that a hacker could hope to compromise through cyberattacks.
 Ransomware attacks are extensive in healthcare for this very reason.
 No hospital wants their computers, elevators, locks, medical devices, or HVAC system held hostage.

 Seeing some similarities, here?
 Any industry can benefit from penetration testing.
 Any service provider would be embarrassed to sell something that isn’t secure.
 Any healthcare organization on the HHS’ “wall of shame” will be used as an example of what not to do.
-Any payment processor’s reputation would be tainted from compromised cardholder data.
+Any payment processor’s reputation would be tainted by compromised cardholder data.
 No matter the industry, organizations need to protect their assets.
 What is the value of your assets?

 How Can Organizations Use Penetration Testing to Protect Their Assets?